Skip to content

 Outcome

-The primary outcome was achievement of ROSC at study end.
+The primary outcome was the achievement of ROSC at the study end.

-Secondary outcomes were differences in survival and attainment and maintenance of ROSC during the resuscitation and post-resuscitation phases.
+Secondary outcomes were differences in survival, attainment, and maintenance of ROSC during the resuscitation and post-resuscitation phases.

 Results